antvis/G6/packages/site/docs/manual/feature.en.md

 ## 🏖️ Brand New Design Paradigm for Graphs

 G6 version 5.0 has redesigned the Options paradigm.
-While ensuring comprehensive capabilities, it optimizes the configuration item structure to be more intuitive and easier to understand.
+While ensuring comprehensive capabilities, it optimizes the options structure to be more intuitive and easier to understand.

 You only need to quickly grasp the basic [core concepts](/en/manual/core-concept/graph) to get started with G6 quickly and achieve graph visualization without delay.